 HTML5 platform support will be migrated to GitHub as a community-supported Platform Extension and no longer officially supported by Epic in upcoming releases.Unreal Engine

 Difficult is to find more in depth information about this decision and further changes for HTML5 in Unreal Engine 4.
 On one hand you may find people saying that – …”Nobody cares about HTML5″.
 On the other hand you will see people searching for it.
 Personally I don’t think so that HTML5 going away just like that for good, and I do believe Epic had strong reasons to do so.
-Sometime we have to make two steps back to be able to make step forward.
+Sometime we have to make one steps back to be able to make two steps forward.

 For some developers, artists with own webspace this was very quick and convenient way to share project/game without third party apps like Steam.
 Also this workflow gives you more control overall.
 Steam is great tool but not every project needs Steam.
 Therefore we was believing to see more improvements in this direction.
 However, this does not mean that HTML5 will never come back to UE4.
 This may will change in the future especially while other game engines are doing quite well in this sector.
 For now at least, nothing about HTML5 on Trello UE4 Roadmap for 2019.
 New things are coming while another comes out.
 Knowing Unreal Engine 4 potential and impetus we can expect that when finally HTML5 will come back, it may come back in the big style.

 Impact for Quadsimu?
 Yes, definitely it will has some impact on progress but this is not going to stop me working on this project.
 We may also consider using Pixel Streaming technology once we get to the point of considering creation of multiplayer functionality.
 For now works going to be continued with what we got.
 There is still a lot to do.